AMENDED BYLAWS OF WIRELESS INTERNET SERVICE PROVIDERS’ ASSOCIATION

 9.14.2.
 The Member’s dissent or abstention from the action is entered in the minutes of the meeting; however, a Member who votes in favor of the action taken has no right to later dissent or abstain from the action.

 9.15.
 Action Taken Without Meeting.
-Any action required or permitted to be taken at a meeting of Members may be taken without a meeting if the Members subsequently unanimously consent to the action in writing.
+Any action required or permitted to be taken at a meeting of Members may be taken without a meeting if a quorum of the Members is present, or if a majority of the Members subsequently consent to the action.
 The Member’s written consent must describe the action taken, be signed by each such Member and be included in WISPA’s corporate records.
 Actions taken under this section are effective when the last Member signs the consent, unless the consent specifies a later effective date.

 9.16.
 Record Date for Notice.
 The Board may fix a membership record date that the Board may use to determine the Members entitled to notice of any meeting of Members and the right to vote on any matter presented to the Members.
 The record date for membership will be noon local time in Chicago, Illinois not more than sixty (60) days or less than fourteen (14) days before the meeting or vote.
 Absent the affirmative action of the Board, the record date for notice and voting will be noon local time in Chicago, Illinois the day preceding the date that a notice of the meeting is to be sent.